Strobesstrobes

 Does ISO 27001 require penetration testing?

 Not explicitly.
 No Annex A control in ISO 27001:2022 names penetration testing.
-However, it is the standard way to evidence control 8.8 (management of technical vulnerabilities) and control 8.29 (security testing in development and acceptance).
-Auditors expect testing as proof those controls operate, so it is required as evidence rather than by clause name.
+It is the standard way to evidence control 8.8 (management of technical vulnerabilities) and control 8.29 (security testing in development and acceptance).
+Auditors expect testing as proof those controls operate, so it is required as audit evidence rather than by clause name.

 Which ISO 27001 control covers penetration testing?

-Control 8.8, management of technical vulnerabilities, is the primary one a penetration test supports.
+Control 8.8, management of technical vulnerabilities, is the primary one a pentest supports, and it is the 2022 successor to the 2013 control 12.6.1.
 Control 8.29, security testing in development and acceptance, covers testing software before release.
 Neither uses the words "penetration test," but both are commonly evidenced with one.

 How often is an ISO 27001 penetration test needed?

 ISO 27001 sets no fixed interval.
-The common practice is at least annually, timed to feed the surveillance audit, plus an additional test after any significant change to in-scope systems.
-Clause 9 and Clause 10 push toward keeping evidence current rather than relying on a one-time test.
+The common practice is at least annually, timed to feed the surveillance audit, plus a test after any significant change to in-scope systems.
+Clauses 9 and 10 push toward keeping evidence current rather than relying on a one-time test, so a two-year-old report is a weak position at a surveillance audit.

 What scope should an ISO 27001 penetration test cover?